Breezer Window Install DIY Truck Camper

-That said, with everything in place, we can’t help but look at the Breezer and imagine how it could be better.
+That said, having completed one Breezer Window install, we can’t help but look at the window and imagine how it could be better.
 As noted earlier our original glass factory window is curved to follow the curve of the truck cab.
 But the Breezer window is constructed from a flat sheet of plastic cut in the shape of the window but lacking the curvature.
 This was a challenge to ensure the window had proper contact with every part of the frame.
 But we did it.
 And if we can work around that design shortcoming, it has us wondering what other tweaks we could make on our own.

 Breezer solves the challenge of having a removable window, but the design doesn’t seem to be foolproof.
 If anything, it leads us the conclusion that—should our design for the passthrough change in the future—designing, fabricating, and installing our own removable rear window is very achievable.
 But, at this moment, that is all hypothetical.